The digital footprint of everyone you protect.

 Infostealer logs

-Output from infostealer malware on infected endpoints.
-Browser-saved credentials, autofill, session cookies, authenticated tokens, saved cards, wallet seeds.
+Output from infostealer malware on infected endpoints — the credentials, sessions, and secrets a device gave up, tied back to the identity that used it: saved logins, autofill, cookies, tokens, cards, wallet seeds.

 What gets exposed